-Sight reading is a wonderful assessment of musical literacy, but it can take time for students to learn this skill.
-This is why I advocate for having an organized and methodical plan to give students sight reading opportunities throughout the year.
-Over the course of my 26 years of teaching music in Texas, I have found that focusing time on sight reading each week has really paid off.
-First, the amount of preparation time for our formal concert literature has been reduced.
-Secondly, our performance quality has improved, providing a much deeper musical experience for the audience.
+Sight-reading is a wonderful assessment of musical literacy, but it’s a skill that takes time to learn.
+This is why I advocate having an organized and methodical plan to give students sight-reading opportunities throughout the year.
+Over the course of my 26 years of teaching music in Texas, I have found that focusing time on sight-reading each week has really paid off – in the reduction of prep time for our formal concert literature, and more importantly, in improved performance quality that provides a much deeper musical experience for the audience.

-There are many reasons why this has occurred.
-Sight reading gives students a greater sense of ensemble awareness, and it fosters accountability since it requires students to demonstrate their skills in the context of a performance.
-With sight reading, the students have to process, evaluate and adjust their performance in real time.
-Without spoken instructions they have to aurally agree as an ensemble how to perform a piece.
-Each musician must figure out whether he or she has the melody or the accompaniment and how loud to play for balance.
-They need to determine the style of the piece and what the basic pulse or tempo is.
-Additionally, we often lose sight of the fact that many students sign up for band to play tunes.
-There is an inherent sense of satisfaction and enjoyment in playing all the way through a piece.
+There are many reasons why.
+Sight-reading gives students a greater sense of ensemble awareness, and it fosters accountability since it requires students to demonstrate their skills in the context of a performance.
+With sight-reading, the students have to process, evaluate, and adjust their performance in real time.
+Without spoken instructions, they have to aurally agree as an ensemble how to perform a piece.
+Each musician must figure out whether he or she has the melody or the accompaniment and how loudly to play for balance.
+They need to determine the style of the piece and the basic pulse or tempo.
+And, we often lose sight of a basic fact: many students sign up for band to play tunes.
+There is an inherent sense of satisfaction and enjoyment in playing a piece all the way through.

-Incorporating sight reading into your curriculum also can be done quite easily.
-Once you decide to make sight reading a priority, you can oftentimes modify and refocus what you are already doing so that you emphasize the reading aspect of your lesson.
-Make it a point to sight read several times a week.
-You can allocate as little or as much time as you want depending on the time of year and what your other rehearsal goals are.
+Incorporating sight-reading into your curriculum also can be done quite easily.
+Once you decide to make it a priority, you can often modify and refocus what you are already doing so that you emphasize the reading aspect of your lesson.
+Make it a point to sight-read several times a week.
+You can allocate as little or as much time as you want, depending on the time of year and what your other rehearsal goals are.
 Start simple and establish a routine.
-As you select music to sight read, keep in mind that it should be less difficult than the music for a formal performance.
+As you select music to sight-read, keep in mind that it should be less difficult than the music for a formal performance.
 The students should already have most of the skills needed to successfully read the music.
-At the start of the year you can select several pieces of music organized by difficulty that you can quickly pass out and read throughout the year.
-Having pieces set aside will give you a greater likelihood of working a sight reading practice session into your rehearsal.
+At the start of the year, you can select several pieces of music organized by difficulty that you can quickly pass out and read throughout the year.
+Having pieces set aside makes working a sight-reading practice session into your rehearsal much more likely.